AmrElsayyad/AmrElsayyad/README.md

 - 📫 How to reach me **amrelsayyad96@outlook.com**

-- ⚡ Fun fact **I think I will spend my life learning, not to do something with it eventualy :smile:**
+- ⚡ Fun fact **I think I will spend my life learning, not to do something with it eventually :smile:**

 <h3 align="left">Connect with me:</h3>
 <p align="left">